Strawberry Cheesecake Brownies

 - Brownie Mix: Any of your favorite box of brownie mix will work.
 Make sure you have the box ingredients as well, usually vegetable oil or butter, water or milk and eggs.

-- Cream Cheese, Full Fat: Used to make the cheesecake layer.
+- Cream Cheese, Full Fat: Used to make the cheesecake.

 - Granulated Sugar: Adds sweetness to balance the tanginess of the cream cheese.